Sgoodridge96/Pong_Pygame/README.md

 Future plans to build an .exe

 Bugs:
-no collision with players
+no collision with players:
-Add an opponent
+Add an opponent:
-Show the correct time limit
+Show the correct time limit:
-Show and update the score
+Show and update the score:
-Add a point and reset at the center once the pong ball hits either wall behind the players Implement a game over screen
+Add a point and reset at the center once the pong ball hits either wall behind the players:
+Implement a game over screen: